oracle/terraform-provider-oci/website/docs/index.html.markdown

 - `private_key_password` - (Optional) Passphrase used for the key, if it is encrypted.
 - `fingerprint` - Fingerprint for the key pair being used.
 To get the value, see [Required Keys and OCIDs #How to Get the Key's Fingerprint](https://docs.cloud.oracle.com/iaas/Content/API/Concepts/apisigningkey.htm#four).
 - `region` - An Oracle Cloud Infrastructure region.
 See [Regions and Availability Domains](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/regions.htm).
+- `config_file_profile` - Profile Name if you would like to use custom profile for oci standard config file for credentials

 #### Environment variables
 It is common to export the above values as environment variables, or source them in different bash profiles when executing